 Saddle up the pony, this weekend we’re heading west for more of Brisbane's best breakfasts.

 Just across from the Antique Centre, Chapter IV is a favourite haunt for Paddington's committed breakfast-goers.
 Serving up a delicious menu for breakfast and lunch, Chapter IV also bake all manner of sweet treats in house, making it a great local spot for mid-morning coffee or afternoon tea.
-Dig into their peach melba French toast and enjoy the views from the balcony.
+Dig into their crispy chicken waffle stack and enjoy the views from the balcony.

 Situated within a Brookfield nursery, Wild Canary is a botanical paradise and the perfect breakfast spot for any aspiring plant ladies.
 Ergo, it’s the gardener’s breakfast everyone comes here for.
 Complete with bacon steak, slow roasted tomatoes, cheese kranskies, house baked beans, mushrooms, grilled halloumi, avocado, garden greens and a couple of eggs on toast, it’s everything you need to replenish your stores after a good going with the weed wacker.